sh24/messaging-service/README.md

 ## SMS messaging service

-Using VoodooSMS as primary service and Twilio as fallback.
+Using VoodooSMS as primary service and Twilio as fallback

 Install with: